-3. Legislative and regulatory framework
+1.2 Legislative and regulatory framework

 In terms of the Skills Development Act, 1998 (Act 97 of 1998), the QCTO must design and develop occupational qualifications and standards and ensure the quality assurance thereof.
-A nationally standardised external summative assessment is an integral part of the quality assurance of occupational qualifications, trades and part qualifications.
+A nationally standardised external integrated summative assessment (EISA) is an integral part of the quality assurance of occupational qualifications, trades and part qualifications.